Moran, Musgrove lead Pirates to 6-4 win vs Padres

 Felipe Vazquez pitched the ninth for his 13th save.

-Moran’s homer off rookie Cal Quantrill (0-2) with two outs in the first inning helped stake Musgrove to a 4-0 lead before he threw a pitch and was Pittsburgh’s fourth hit in a span of six batters.
+After a 26-minute rain delay, Moran’s homer off rookie Cal Quantrill (0-2) with two outs in the first inning helped stake Musgrove to a 4-0 lead before he threw a pitch.
+It was Pittsburgh’s fourth hit in a span of six batters.
 Josh Bell, who homered twice in Saturday night’s win, was aboard on an RBI single and rookie Reynolds, who homered Friday and Saturday nights, also singled ahead of Moran’s homer.

 Moran added an RBI single in the eighth off Robbie Erlin.